syukranDev/e-invoice-sdk-nodejs/README.md

 ```

 ## Usage
--Create a .env file in the root directory and add your configuration variables:
+Create a .env file in the root directory and add your configuration variables:
 ```bash
 CLIENT_ID_VALUE=your-client-id
 CLIENT_SECRET_1_VALUE=your-client-secret